PrestaShop/prestashop-specs/back-office/wishlist.md

 Several cases:
 - Connected users
 - Non logged-in users
-- Products with variations & customisations
+- Products with combinations & customizations

 Functional rules:
 What type of users can add products to their favourites?